SERVER FOR THE IDENTIFICATION OF FUNCTIONAL REGIONS IN PROTEINS

 if you don't know the PDB ID, please enter the protein sequence here:

-A list of chains separated by new lines.
+A list of PDB ID with a chain letter separated by new lines, see example file.

 Please enter your email address for results (optional)